 TanStack Query v5 didn't just add features, it rewrote the TypeScript generics from scratch.
 The v4 API had a few rough edges where the inferred type fell back to unknown.
 That's gone in v5.

 The diagram shows the read path.
-Mutations follow a separate flow that we'll cover in Step 4.
+Mutations follow a separate flow that we'll cover in the mutations section below.

 Good types are the foundation.
 Everything downstream, your fetcher, your query, your component, inherits correctness from the interfaces you write here.
-In production I always define types in a dedicated types/ folder rather than colocating them with components.
+In production code, define types in a dedicated types/ folder rather than colocating them with components.
 It makes them reusable across queries and mutations.

 // types/user.ts